 Currently, the DES encourages individuals to apply for unemployment insurance through their website at: https://des.nc.gov/.
-Individuals may also file claims by calling the Customer Call Center at (888)-737-0259.
+Individuals may also file claims by calling the Customer Call Center at 888-737-0259.
 Once a claim is filed, a claimant's last employer has ten days to respond.

-The DES is receiving significantly more applications for unemployment than seen in a usual week.
-In a response, the DES is hiring more people to process claims, contracting with an additional call center, adding computer servers, doubling printing and mail capacity, and purchasing new computers to assist in processing claims.
-In the meantime, we recommend that applicants use the online application during non-business hours.
+The DES is receiving 100 times the volume of applications for unemployment seen in a usual week.
+In a response to this increase in claims, the DES is adding more than 350 people to help workers and employers with processing claims, contracting with an additional call center, adding computer servers, doubling printing and mail capacity, and purchasing more than 500 new computers to assist in processing claims.
+In the meantime, it is recommended that applicants try using the online application during non-business hours.